Daanivd/msp3/README.md

 ### Existing Features
 - Multiple page layout:
-    - Home page with all recipes (paginated) and filter functions based on diet/allergens.
+    - Home page with all recipes (paginated) and filter functions based on dietary preferences and/or allergens.
     - Single Recipe page with ingredients, directions, etc for a specific recipe (with links to 'Edit Page' or 'Delete function')
     - Edit page to edit a specific recipe through a form
     - Add page to add a recipe through a form
 - Contact link in footer of page

+### Database structure
+The database is on MongoDB and consists of three collections:
+    - Recipes
+        - directions (array)
+        - servings (integer)
+        - ingredients (array)
+        - dateEntered (string)
+        - keywords (array)
+        - prepTime (string)
+        - recipeName (string)
+        - views (integer)
+        - diet (array)
+        - allergens (array)
+        - image (string)
+    - Type
+        - Four objects (string) for each dietary type (meat, fish, vegetarian, fish)
+    - Allergens
+        - 14 objects (string) for each type of allergens